 Interest rate and foreign currency rate risk is the possibility that changes in interest rates and foreign currency rates will result in higher financing costs and/or reduced income from the LLP's interest bearing financial assets and liabilities.
-At 31 December 2021, Lloyds Banking Group has successfully transitioned all of its products that were dependent on Sterling LIBOR to alternative benchmark rates, including those of the Company which have transitioned to SONIA ("Sterling Overnight Index Average").
-Existing loan agreements have been re-papered as part of the transition.

 The mortgage loans in the cover pool comprise Sterling loans which are subject to variable rates of interest set by the Originators based on general interest rates and competitive considerations, loans which track the Bank of England base rate and loans which are subject to fixed rates of interest.
 To mitigate the changes in interest and foreign currency rates that may result in the cashflows from the mortgage pools being insufficient to meet the payments under the term loans, the LLP has entered into currency and interest rate basis swaps with Lloyds.
-The LLP previously held a swap with Nativis S.A. ("Nativis") which has matured in the year in line with the maturity of the associated bond.

-These financial institutions were rated A (long term) or above by Fitch as at 31 December 2021.
+These financial institutions were rated A (long term) or above by Fitch as at 31 December 2022 (2021: A (long term) or above).
 The basis swaps substantially eliminate the sensitivity to movements in interest rates and the currency swaps eliminate the sensitivity to movements in foreign currency rates.
 The Lloyds swaps are not separately recognised in the financial statements as they are incorporated into the deemed loan.